 How Does Deliveroo Work?

 Working towards its aim of revolutionising the experience of doorstep delivered food for its consumers, Deliveroo works all of this out in a simple but dynamic model.
-Deliveroo has done a thorough market research and has performed extensive data analysis operations to develop a food delivery platform which is easy to access for the consumers, restaurants and delivery riders.
+Deliveroo has done thorough market research and has performed extensive data analysis operations to develop a food delivery platform which is easy to access for the consumers, restaurants and delivery riders.

 Deliveroo’s main operational channel is through its app and website platform.
 These platforms have been curated by a technology-driven innovation and expansion process and the ordering of food takes place in the following way: